ReVanced/revanced-manager/README.md

 ## 💪 Features

-We provide the some of the features are:
+Some of the features we provide are:

 * 📱 **Portable**: ReVanced Patcher that fit in your pocket;
 * 🤗 **Intuitive UI**: Help you manage your patched applications with easy-to-use interface;